krakenly/krakenly/docs/TROUBLESHOOTING.md

 # Find what's using the port (e.g., 5000)
 lsof -i :5000

-# Kill the process or change the port in docker compose.yml
+# Kill the process or change the port in docker-compose.yml
 ```

 ## ChromaDB Connection Errors